Bulat-Ziganshin/EasyProtoBuf/codegen/parser/grammar/README.md

 ## Complete proto2/proto3 grammar

 [`protobuf-proto2-proto3-complete.peg`](protobuf-proto2-proto3-complete.peg) is the broader engineering reference.
-It includes deprecated groups, full extend syntax, extension-range options, parenthesized custom option-name parts, and structured message-valued options beyond the subset consumed by the EasyPB parser.
+It includes deprecated groups, full extend syntax, extension-range options, and structured message-valued options beyond the subset consumed by the EasyPB parser.

 “Complete” here means the proto2 and proto3 schema languages.
 Protobuf Editions are a separate language revision and are outside the current parser scope.